Charles Horton Peck: Education

 Dr. Peck went for the first time to Albany in 1841 and went back ten years later to attend the State Normal School.
 While studying there a young lady assisting a botany and natural history class in a city Jewish school changed and redirected his future career after the flowers she collected from the woods for her class fell by accident to Dr. Peck and that awakened his interest in that field.
 After that he volunteered to join Prof. J. H. Salisbury's botany class, as an extra study.
-In 1852 he graduated from the State Normal School and went back home to work in the hayfield but used his free time to collect and study plants, and during the winter of 1852 to 1853 he taught a large district school in Poestenkill and Rensselaer counties (Burnham 1919).
-Then, for three years he gave classes in Schram's Collegiate Institute of Sand Lake (Atkinson 1918).
+In 1852 he graduated from the State Normal School and went back home to work in the hayfield but used his free time to collect and study plants, and during the winter of 1852 to 1853 he taught a large district school in Poestenkill and Rensselaer counties.
+Then, for three years he gave classes in Schram's Collegiate Institute of Sand Lake.

 Charles Peck took a preparatory course at Sand Lake College Institute and then started at Union College in the fall of 1855 to obtain his bachelor's degree of Arts in 1859, where he received an award of the Nott Prize Scholarship in honor for being one of the three students passing a special and extended examination.
 After graduating he went back to work at Sand Lake College Institute teaching classics, Mathematics, Botany, Greek, and Latin for three years.
-In 1862, Peck continued his studies at Union where he received his master's degree of Arts (Burnham 1919; Atkinson 1918; Haines 1986).
+In 1862, Peck continued his studies at Union where he received his master's degree of Arts.

 On June 10, 1908, at the 112th Commencement of Union College, Charles Peck obtains his PhD degree with a commemoration by Chairman Brownell: "By the direction of the Board of Trustees, I present for the degree of Doctor of Science, Charles Horton Peck of the Class of 1859.
 A graduate of this College, he has been for many years in public service as Botanist of the Empire State, Author, and Student of Nature and of Science.
 I request that the degree be conferred upon him".
 The President Alexander handed on the degree saying: "Charles Horton Peck.
-For faithful labors and high attainments in the realm of Science and for long and fruitful service, by the authority committed to me by the Trustees of Union College I confer upon you the degree of Doctor of Science and bid you enjoy all the rights, privileges and immunities pertaining thereto" (Burnham 1919).
+For faithful labors and high attainments in the realm of Science and for long and fruitful service, by the authority committed to me by the Trustees of Union College I confer upon you the degree of Doctor of Science and bid you enjoy all the rights, privileges and immunities pertaining thereto".

 Family

 Prior to the Civil War, on April 10 of 1861 Peck married Mary Catherine Sliter, daughter of Calvin and Anna Maria Sliter.
 They had two sons: the oldest named Harry Sliter that was born on 1863 and the youngest was Charles Albert, born on 1870.
-Dr. Peck's wife died on February 26 of 1912 (Burnham 1919; Haines 1986).
+Dr. Peck's wife died on February 26, 1912.